By James Wilson · Jun 3, 2026

 Use our Downtime Cost Calculator to estimate costs specific to your business.

-Abandoned Carts That Never Return
+Abandoned Carts That Never Come Back

 Search Engine Ranking Damage